Affiliate Disclosure

 This article contains affiliate links.
 If you purchase through these links, we may earn a commission at no additional cost to you.
 This does not influence our evaluations or rankings.

-Duke University’s Center for Hyperbaric Medicine and Environmental Physiology is one of the oldest and most research-active HBOT programs in the United States.
-The facility holds UHMS accreditation, operates multiplace chambers, and treats the full range of FDA-cleared indications.
-Duke has contributed to landmark HBOT research including trials on diabetic wound healing and carbon monoxide poisoning.
+Duke University’s Center for Hyperbaric Medicine and Environmental Physiology treats all 14 FDA-cleared HBOT indications using UHMS-accredited monoplace and multiplace chambers at pressures of 2.0 to 3.0 ATA.
+It is one of the oldest and most research-active hyperbaric programs in the United States, and its physicians have contributed to landmark trials on diabetic wound healing and carbon monoxide poisoning.
+For diabetic foot ulcers, the Cochrane evidence Duke’s protocols rest on shows improved short-term wound healing (RR 2.35 at six weeks).

 Table of Contents

-Duke’s hyperbaric medicine center is housed within Duke University Health System, which means patients receive care from physicians who are also researchers and educators.
-The team includes wound care specialists, diving medicine experts, and physicians board-certified in hyperbaric and undersea medicine.
+Duke’s hyperbaric medicine center sits inside Duke University Health System, so patients are treated by physicians who are also researchers and educators.
+The team includes wound care specialists, diving medicine experts, and physicians board-certified in undersea and hyperbaric medicine.

-The program holds accreditation from the Undersea and Hyperbaric Medical Society (UHMS), the medical body responsible for setting treatment standards across the field.
+The program holds accreditation from the Undersea and Hyperbaric Medical Society (UHMS), the body that sets treatment standards across the field.
 UHMS accreditation requires demonstrated adherence to evidence-based protocols, rigorous safety procedures, and qualified medical oversight.
 Not all hyperbaric facilities meet this standard.
 Duke does.

 The center operates both monoplace (single-patient) and multiplace (multi-patient) chambers.
-This flexibility matters clinically.
-Some conditions and patient populations respond better to specific chamber configurations.
-Multiplace chambers allow a medical professional to remain inside with the patient during treatment, which is particularly relevant for patients with acute or emergency indications.
+That flexibility matters clinically, because some conditions and patient populations respond better to specific chamber configurations.
+Multiplace chambers let a medical professional stay inside with the patient during treatment, which is particularly relevant for acute or emergency indications.

 UHMS accreditation requires demonstrated adherence to evidence-based protocols, qualified physician oversight, and strict safety standards.
 It is not granted automatically.
 It is earned through audit and review.
 Duke maintains this accreditation, which is meaningful when selecting a hyperbaric facility.